 2. Refusal Reason 2 related to the failure in the appeal application to make any commitment to developer contributions.
 As part of the appeal submissions two unilateral undertakings have been submitted.
 I consider that these two undertakings are compliant with paragraph 204 of the National Planning Policy Framework (the Framework) and Regulation 122 of the CIL Regulations 2010.
 In arriving at this view I have taken account of the replies from the Council and the Police Authority to the Planning Inspectorate's letter of 5 May 2015 relating to 'pooled' contributions.
 The first unilateral undertaking, dated 22 January 2015, makes provision for various contributions towards health services, indoor activity services, libraries, museums, outdoor sports, open space, children's services and policing.
-As the contributions Calculation increasing this amount would not be justified.
+As the contribution to policing is in line with the amount per dwelling specified in the adopted Developer Contributions Calculation increasing this amount would not be justified.
 The second unilateral undertaking, dated 12 March 2015, will ensure that at reserved matters stage a Section 106 agreement is drawn up to secure 35% affordable housing.
 Consequently I believe that Refusal Reason 2 has now been addressed.